With great knowledge comes great responsibility

-The report brings together our annual report and our ninth Communication on Progress Report for the United Nations Global Compact the world’s largest corporate sustainability initiative, of which we’ve been a signatory since 2008.
-It provides our stakeholders with full accountability and visibility of our worldwide business operations, and includes both our performance and vision in the following areas:
+The reports bring together our annual report and our communication on progress reports for the United Nations Global Compact the world’s largest corporate sustainability initiative, of which we’ve been a signatory since 2008.
+It provides our stakeholders with full accountability and visibility of our worldwide business operations, and includes both our performance and vision.

 The UN Global Compact